-Of the \$6.91 billion that the Administration requested for FY2003, about \$4.56 billion would be reserved for the Defense Environmental Restoration and Waste Management Account, \$1.09 billion would be set aside for the Defense Facilities Closure Projects Account, and \$158 million would be allocated to the Defense Environmental Management Privatization Account.
-The remainder of \$1.10 billion would be reserved for a proposed Environmental Management Cleanup Reform Account that would focus on risk reduction to improve program efficiency and reduce costs.
-In February 2002, the Administration initially requested \$800 million for the cleanup reform account, but submitted a budget amendment in August 2002 which included an additional \$300 million, increasing the total request for the proposed account to \$1.10 billion.
+Of the \$6.72 billion that Congress appropriated for FY2003, about \$5.43 billion was reserved for the Defense Environmental Restoration and Waste Management Account, \$1.13 billion was set aside for the Defense Facilities Closure Projects Account, and \$157 million was allocated to the Defense Environmental Management Privatization Account.
+Congress did not approve DOE's request to establish an Environmental Management Cleanup Reform Account that would focus on risk reduction to improve program efficiency and reduce costs.